Management by Objectives

 • MBO is applicable in any organization

-• A clear understanding of the employees of what are they expected to do
+• A clear understanding of the employees of what they are expected to do

 • The KRA is improved – Key Results Areas - as each employee is given the individual tasks and timelines as per their education, interests, job skills, knowledge, abilities, and experiences